Medtronic

 Acquisition in 2015

-Lazarus Effect is a medical device company based in Campbell, California, dedicated to creating innovative interventional devices aimed at the removal of blood clots.
-The company is developing a comprehensive range of vascular-device products utilizing a patented wire-frame technology platform.
-Lazarus Effect holds five issued U.S. patents and has several pending patent applications both domestically and internationally.
-Notable products include the Lazarus Funnel™ Guide Catheter and Lazarus ReCover devices, which have received CE Mark approval for use in Europe, while the Funnel device is also cleared for use in the United States.
-The Lazarus Cover is currently awaiting CE Mark approval.
-However, neither the ReCover nor the Cover devices are authorized for sale in the United States at this time.
+Lazarus Effect is a medical device company specializing in the development of innovative interventional devices designed for the removal of blood clots.
+The company has created a comprehensive portfolio of vascular-device products built on a patented wire-frame technology platform.
+Currently, Lazarus Effect holds five issued US patents along with numerous pending patent applications globally.
+Its notable products include the Lazarus Funnel™ Guide Catheter and Lazarus ReCover devices, which have received CE Mark approval for use in Europe, while the Funnel has also been cleared for use in the United States.
+The Lazarus Cover device is awaiting CE Mark approval.
+However, the ReCover and Cover devices are not yet approved for sale in the United States.

 SetPoint Medical